Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Evaluation

-When we first explored identification on the FaceScrub and PubFig83 datasets, we found surprisingly bad results.
-For example, we started by setting aside $10$ images for each person and building a labeled dataset with the remaining images.
-Then, identifying those $10$ images per person not included in the labeled dataset gave accuracy scores around $5 \sim 10\%$ for all five identification methods used.
-Such low scores using uncloaked images only were alarming, at first.

-Diving deeper into the issue, we analyzed the relationship between the size of the labeled dataset used and the performance of identification.
-We found an interesting relationship between the two.
-Contrary to intuition, the larger the labeled dataset, the worse the performance of identification.
-This is true for both dimensions of the dataset: depth and breadth.

-Before being able to effectively evaluate the effects of cloaking images in identification tasks, it was necessary to define an effective identification scheme that would work well on the original datasets.
-We have analyzed the performance of the previously described identification strategies with respect to the breadth and depth of the labeled dataset.
-For the breath, which in this case corresponds to the number of people included in the dataset, we have chosen values ranging from $2$ to $83$, which is the number of people included in PubFig83.
-For depth, which is how many samples are labeled for each person, we have chosen values $5$, $20$ and $80$.
+This experiment is used to evaluate the efficacy of Ulixes against various identification methods.
+We explore five different identification strategies, so to make sure results are assessed as thoroughly as possible.
+The following algorithms are used for supervised identification: \begin{itemize} \item[-] Nearest Neighbor (nn) \item[-] Nearest Centroid (nc) \item[-] K-Nearest Neighbors (knn) \item[-] Weighted K-Nearest Neighbors (wknn) \item[-] Distance-Bound Nearest Neighbor (dbnn) \item[-] A fully connected neural network with two hidden layers, each having 20 neurons, which is trained until its training accuracy is above $95\%$ (FC net) \item[-] A multi-class support vector machine (SVM) \end{itemize} Before being able to effectively evaluate the effects of cloaking images in identification tasks, it is necessary to define a comprehensive experimental setup.
+We have analyzed the accuracy of the previously listed identification strategies with respect to the breadth and depth of a labeled dataset.
+For the breadth, which in this case corresponds to the number of people included in the labeled dataset, we have chosen values ranging from $2$ to $30$.
+For depth, which is how many samples are labeled for each person, we have chosen values $2$, $5$ and $15$.